-The Washington Little Capitals are pleased to announce the coaching staff for the 2013-14 hockey season.
+The Washington Little Capitals are pleased to announce the coaching staff for the 2014-15 hockey season.

-returns to the Washington Little Capitals for the 2014-15 season.
+Doug Plocki returns to the Washington Little Capitals for the 2014-15 season.
 Plocki was the head coach of the WLC U16 National Team in the 2013-14 season.
 Prior to that Plocki was an assistant coach with the WLC and DC Capitals U16 and U18 teams.
 Plocki is a Pittsburgh native who grew up playing goalie for the North Hills Amateur Hockey Association (now the Pittsburgh Vipers) and for the Pine Richland High School varsity team.
 He began coaching in 1991 as the State College Youth Ice Hockey Association Pee Wee Head Coach in State College, PA.
-He moved on to coach at his high school alma mater junior varsity team, and worked with the PIttsburgh Stars Tier 1 youth hockey program as a goaltending instructor.
+He moved on to coach at his high school alma mater junior varsity team, and worked with the Pittsburgh Stars Tier-1 youth hockey program as a goaltending instructor.
 Plocki began coaching in the DC area in 2006 with the Kettler Capitals Iceplex youth program.
-He helped coach Kettler's Tier-1 Development Camps beginning in 2008, and started with the Washington LIttle Capitals Tier-1 program as the U16 assistant coach in 2009.
-This past season, Plocki was the Asst.
-Coach for the DC Capitals U18 team, and helped lead that team to the Atlantic Division Title in the team's first year playing in the Tier-1 Elite Hockey League.
-This team also won the USA Hockey Southeast District Title to advance to the USA Hockey National Tier 1 Tournament.
-Plocki is a USA Hockey Level-4 certified coach.
+He helped coach Kettler's Tier-1 Development Camps beginning in 2008, and started with the Washington Little Capitals Tier-1 program as the U16 assistant coach in 2009.
+In his six seasons with the WLC, Plocki has helped win the Tier-1 Elite Hockey League Atlantic Division Title, 2 consecutive S.E District Titles, and twice advanced to the USA Hockey National Championships.
+Plocki is a USA Hockey Level-5 certified coach.

-Nick Carso will serve as the Bantam Major head coach for the Washington Little Capitals.
+Nick Carso will serve as the Bantam Major coach for the Washington Little Capitals.
 Nick served as the Bantam Major Head coach in 2013-14 and Bantam Minor head coach in the 2012-13 season and for the previous 2 seasons Carso was an assistant coach with both the Bantam Minor and Major teams.
 Prior to that he was the head coach of the Washington Junior Nationals.
 In 2004 he coached the Jr Nationals to the AJHL Championship.
 Carso is a former Little Caps player from squirt through midget.
 As a player he participated in USA Hockey Nationals as a midget and a junior player, and won the MJHL Junior B Championship in 1996 with the Jr Capitals.
 After Little Caps, Carso went to Westminster Prep School and NCAA Division I UMASS-Lowell in Hockey East.
 He also participated as a player in the USA Hockey Select camps in Lake Placid.
 Carso is A USA Hockey LeveL 4 certified coach and resides in Arlington, VA.

-Kevin Daniel's is a native of western New York who is joining the 2001 coaching staff alongside of head coach Mike Ansell and assistant Tim Bodenhiemer.
+Kevin Daniels returns as Head Coach alongside of coach Mike Ansell and Tim Bodenhiemer.
 Kevin played at St. Francis prep school in western New York before moving to St. Bonaventure University.
-Kevin started coaching his coaching career with Mike when as they coached the 98 Xtereme to a CBHL title.
+Kevin started coaching his coaching career with Mike when they coached the 98 Xtereme to a CBHL title.
 The following year Kevin took over the 1997 Xtreme team and coached them for two seasons, creating a high energy and fast paced level of play.
 Kevin is very excited to bring more energy and wisdom to the 2001 team this fall.
 Kevin is looking forward to helping players develop and pursue their hockey dreams

 In 1996, Tom started coaching roller hockey for many seasons before getting back in to coaching ice hockey in 2008.
 He spent one season as Assistant Coach for the 2001 Ashburn Xtreme followed by two seasons as Head Coach for the 2002 Xtreme team.
 His teams have been highly successful.
-Tom has now been given the opportunity to coach the Washington Little Caps 2002 team.
+Tom coached the 2002 little Cap team in the 2013-14 season.
 His philosophy is simple: Play intelligent, disciplined, hardworking hockey as a team and you have an opportunity to be successful.